logo image

 1952 - HM Queen Elizabeth, The Queen Mother, bought the run down Castle of Mey to have it restored to serve as her summer home.

-1987 - the passenger only ferry MV Pentland Venture entered service on the Crossing between John O Groats and the remote small Village of Burwick on Orkney, with a crossing of about 40 minutes.
+1986 - the passenger only ferry MV Pentland Venture entered service on the Crossing between John O Groats and the remote small Village of Burwick on Orkney, with a crossing of about 40 minutes, 9 miles.
 Burwick is 20 miles south of Kirwall with tour coaches picking up at Burwick.

 1995? - the John O Groats Hotel closed, leading to the area being described as the most dismal place in Scotland.